martinaubele/transactions-over-rest-with-hybrid-jaxrs-stack/README.md

 ## One "client" with CXF client + Spring DATA

-The client creates a Payment in its local database and creates an account through a REST call.
+The client creates a payment in its local database and creates an account through a transactional REST call.

 Thanks to a "Command line Runner" the demo makes a call that works (commit) and another one that fail (rollback).